-Our 2021 work and pay report, Understanding the Impact of COVID-19, will be out soon.
-As before, it is based on more than 35,000 data points, combining proprietary data from movemeon.com with a survey of our candidate community of 50,000 strategy and commercial professionals.
+Our 2021 work and pay report, Understanding the Impact of COVID-19, is out.
+It is based on more than 35,000 data points, combining proprietary data from Movemeon.com with a survey of our candidate community of 50,000 strategy and commercial professionals.

 1. Pay breakdown by company